There are a number of options for varicose vein treatment in Bath, some traditional and some more contemporary.

 Varicose veins are caused by leaky valves.
 These valves ensure that blood flows in the correct direction i.e. towards the heart.
 When these valves fail, the blood flows backward and causes the vein to swell.
 The main valves, which cause varicose veins, are either in your groin or behind the knee.

-We offer a full range of varicose vein treatments in Bath, including minimally invasive or keyhole procedures.
+We offer a full range of varicose vein treatment in Bath, including minimally invasive or keyhole procedures.

 A Duplex (Ultrasound) scan is essential before planning treatment.
 This will be discussed with you